ighoshsubho/Diffusion-Kernels/kernels/cuda/conv_3d_square/README.md

 make plot
 ```

 This will create PNG files with GFLOPS and memory bandwidth comparisons.
+The script requires Python with matplotlib installed.

 ## Implementation Details